fread-ink/fread-vagrant/README.md

 vagrant up --provider=virtualbox
 ```

+If this fails because the virtualbox hashicorp/pecise32 image is no longer available from hashicorp's website then you can find a backup of it [here](https://github.com/fread-ink/fread-vm-backup/releases/tag/v0.0.1).

+If the package repository for Ubuntu 12.04 is unavailable then you can find a backup of the required packages [here](https://github.com/fread-ink/fread-vm-backup/tree/master/fread-vagrant).

 To get a shell on the virtual machine just ensure that you're in the fread-vagrant dir and run:

 ```